MakiSaine/penetration-case-report-2024/README.md

 📄 **Full Report PDF:**
 [View Full Report](docs/technical-vulnerability-assessment-2024-NO.pdf)

 *Note: This report is written in Norwegian.*

-The complete penetration test report with methodology, findings, and mitigation recommendations is available as a PDF file.
+**PS:** The PDF opens directly in GitHub’s built-in viewer for easy reading, no download required.

 ---